dpuelz/MachineLearning_MSBA-WP/README.md

 - Code: NA
 - Data: NA
 - Assignment:
-	- Create a GitHub account.
-	- Create your first GitHub repository.
-	- Inside that repository (on your local machine), create a toy RMarkdown file that does something---e.g. simulates some normal random variables and plots a histogram.
+	- Create a toy RMarkdown file that does something---e.g. simulates some normal random variables and plots a histogram.
-	- Knit that RMarkdown file to a Markdown (.md) output.
+	- Knit that RMarkdown file to a pdf output.
-	- Push the changes to GitHub and view the final (knitted) .md file.
+	- Get comfortable interacting with our course Github website.
 	- These instructions will make sense after you read the tutorials above!

 ### Week 2: Data Visualization and Wrangling ([slides 1](slides/datavis.pdf)) & ([slides 2](slides/wrangling.pdf))